braze-inc/braze-docs/_docs/_hidden/private_betas/dnd_email_template.md

 {% endtab %}
 {% endtabs %}

-_Note: Inbox Vision is currently unavailable in this editor view._
+_Note: Inbox Vision is currently unavailable during this testing phase and will be made available in the future_

 ## Step 5: Check for Email Errors
 Email errors are presented on the ‘compose’ tab of the message workflow.
 Errors prevent you from progressing forward, while “Warnings”, indicate reminders to help you follow best practices.
 Depending on your business, you might choose to ignore them.